The best deals from the October Prime Day sale: Save on KitchenAid mixers, Peloton bikes and more

 For the first time in Prime Day’s history, Amazon is hosting two Prime Day-like events in the same year.
-The second sale — dubbed the Prime Early Access Sale— runs through Oct.
-12 and offers sitewide savings for Prime members on popular categories ranging from skin care and home goods to tech and fitness equipment.
-Since it’s so close to the holiday season, Amazon is also introducing a Top 100 list featuring deals on some of the most popular (and gift-worthy) products, the retailer says.
+The second sale — dubbed the Prime Early Access Sale— runs through tonight (Oct.
+12) and offers sitewide savings for Prime members on popular categories ranging from skin care and home goods to tech and fitness equipment.
+There are also deals available under $25 and under $100, as well as those at their lowest price ever.
+Since Amazon's fall Prime Day sale is so close to the holiday season, it's also introducing a Top 100 list featuring deals on some of the most popular (and gift-worthy) products, the retailer says.

 SKIP AHEAD Prime Early Access sales on Amazon | Prime Early Access sales at other retailers

-Whether you’re planning to outfit your kitchen with new small appliances or are looking for gifts as the holiday season approaches, Amazon is offering great deals across the board on everything from exercise equipment and Instant Pots to teeth whitening stips and smart TVs during the Prime Early Access Sale.
-To help you make the most of the fleeting shopping holiday, we compiled some of the best Prime Day deals and sales live on Amazon, plus highlighted other notable deals from counter sales at other retailers.
+Whether you’re planning to outfit your kitchen with new small appliances or are looking for discounted holiday gifts, Amazon is offering great deals across the board on everything from exercise equipment and Instant Pots to teeth whitening stips and smart TVs during October's Prime Day sale.
+To help you make the most of the fleeting shopping holiday and save on purchases, we compiled some of the best Prime Day deals and sales live on Amazon, plus highlighted other notable deals from counter sales at other retailers.

 Prime Early Access Sale: The best deals